cloudfoundry/community/toc/rfc/rfc-draft-java-buildpack-migration-to-golang.md

 Custom JRE usage will be supported only as documented in the [Custom JRE Usage Guide](https://github.com/cloudfoundry/java-buildpack/blob/feature/go-migration/docs/custom-jre-usage.md).

+#### Changed Default Configuration

+* SpringAutoReconfigurationFramework is now disabled by default.
+Please note that SpringAutoReconfigurationFramework is deprecated, and the recommended alternative is [java-cfenv](https://github.com/pivotal-cf/java-cfenv).

 #### Frameworks Not Included

 The following frameworks will not be migrated to the Go buildpack: